dmbarbour/glas/docs/GlasDesign.md

 ## Language Modules

+A language module should compile to a program namespace that defines `compile : SourceCode -> ModuleValue`.
+In most cases, the ModuleValue should represent another program namespace.
+However, it may represent any structured value, which can be useful when working with 'data' modules or composing multiple file extensions.

-A language module defines a 'lang' namespace that defines `compile : SourceCode -> ModuleValue`.
-To ensure a reproducible outcome, language modules have limited access to effects: they can only ask the system to 'load' compiled data from other modules.
-However, to simplify embedding of user-defined languages or development of macros, this extends to staged evaluation.
+To support a more deterministically reproducible outcome, language modules have limited access to effects.
+Mostly, we can 'load' other compiled module values.
+For convenience, this extends to staged compilation.
+Effects API:

 * `sys.load(ModuleRef)` - On success, returns compiled value of the indicated module.
 On error, diverges if observing failure would be non-deterministic (e.g. dependency cycle, network fault, resource quota), otherwise fails observably (e.g. backtracking or exception).
 We'll broadly distinguish a few kinds of ModuleRef:
   * *file:Name* - Reference a local file in the current folder or subfolder.
 No "../" paths!
 Compilation is based on file extension, selecting "lang.ext" from the configured environment.
   * *env:Name* - Load data by name from the configured environment.
 Depending on conventions, this might represent a specific parameter or localized access to a configured module namespace.
   * *data:Data* - returns given Data.
 Intended for use with composite module refs like *eval*.
-  * *eval:(lang:ModuleRef, src:ModuleRef)* - staged compilation, useful for embedding user-defined languages or DSLs.
+  * *eval:(lang:ModuleRef, src:ModuleRef)* - staged compilation, for embedding user-defined languages or DSLs.

-Although there are no other formal effects, annotations can support logging, profiling, tracing, caching, parallelism, and hardware acceleration.
+In addition to loading dependencies, a language module can use annotations to implement logging, profiling, tracing, quotas, caching, parallelism, and hardware acceleration.

+*Note:* I might eventually let compilers capture module localizations to explicitly support lazy load.
+I hesitate because localizations capture non-local configuration details, which hurts reproducibility.
+That said, it is still feasible for `sys.load()` to implicitly be lazy, leveraging external references when caching compilation to [glas object](GlasObject.md).

 ## Automated Testing